murex/mikado-testbuilders-kata/workshop/3 - Building Test Data.md

 You'll find resource about Test Data Builders [here](./references/Test%20Data%20Builders.md) or on your room walls.

+### Rapid Response Question

+> As a group, what are the top 5 most important things about the Test Data
+> Builders?

 ## Give it a try

 Now that you know everything about Test Data Builders, try to use them to